J.D. Davis Player Props: Giants vs. Mets

 J.D.
-Davis -- with a slugging percentage of .303 in his past 10 games (including no home runs) -- will be in action for the San Francisco Giants versus the New York Mets, with Carlos Carrasco on the hill, on June 30 at 7:10 PM ET.
+Davis -- with an on-base percentage of .308 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the New York Mets, with Justin Verlander on the hill, on July 1 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Blue Jays.
+In his most recent game he had a hitless showing (0-for-4) against the Mets.

 J.D.
 Davis Game Info & Props vs. the Mets